-Since the first case of Covid-19 – a new type of coronavirus – was reported in China on 31 December 2019, the disease has spread across multiple countries including the UK.
-In line with advice from the UK Government and the World Health Organisation, we are doing everything we can to make sure our services keep running normally – particularly if the outbreak continues for a long time or gets worse.
+In line with advice from the UK Government and the World Health Organisation, we are doing everything we can to make sure our services keep running normally while the covid-19 (coronavirus) pandemic continues.

 Our main concern is the safety of our customers and colleagues, and we will update this page if anything changes.

 We’re doing everything we can to make sure our customers can still do their banking easily and safely.
 Here are a few things that you can do to help make this happen:

 If you need to sign up for online banking but can’t find your Magic Word, or if you need to reset your online banking details but can’t wait for your Magic Word to arrive, you can use our app.

 You can of course continue to transfer money (including transfers above £5,000) online, electronically or via faster payments

 Our Magic Money Machines are now back in action for Metro Bank customers to use.

 Yes.
 To make a payment via cheque, you need to write your account number, name and phone number on the back of the cheque and post it to:

 You can still get in touch with us by post but, as there is a risk of late delivery due to post delays, we would recommend using one of our other channels if possible.
 If you have no alternative, or if we need you to send back an original copy of a document, you should still use the post.

 As of 1 April 2020, the maximum spend on contactless transactions will be increased from £30 to £45.
 If you need to spend more than £45 there are many ways to choose to pay - Chip & PIN, cash and alternatives such as mobile payments which do not have an upper limit when authenticated through biometric technologies.